Chart Color Schemes

 Infrastructure

-Virginia has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Virginia has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects that could impact the region.
-Notable ones are Riverlea Estate in Buckland Park Township, Virginia Grove, Virginia Park Estate, and Riverlea Masterplanned Community.
-The following details projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that may affect this region.
+Notable projects include Riverlea Estate in Buckland Park Township, Virginia Grove, Riverlea Masterplanned Community, and Virginia Park Estate.
+The following details those expected to have the greatest relevance.

 Professional plan users can use the search below to filter and access additional projects.